emotional abuse

 cult warning signs

 Cults, in general, refer to organizations or groups that often manipulate and exploit members, typically by using unorthodox beliefs and practices.
-Recognizing cult warning signs can be vital in identifying and understanding the risk before getting involved with a group who may not have your best interests in mind.
+Recognizing cult warning signs can be vital in identifying and understanding the risk before getting involved with a high demand group that may not have your best interests in mind.

 1. Excessive Devotion to a Leader: Cults usually revolve around charismatic leaders who demand absolute loyalty and obedience.
 A disproportionate reverence for these figures may serve as a red flag.